 - Filling the headspace of packaging materials such as containers with gasses that do not react with components in essential oils.
 Examples of gases include carbon dioxide and nitrogen.

 Additionally, the quality of your essential oils can be preserved in other ways.
-These include ensuring your essential oils are kept at an appropriate temperature throughout its supply chain, along with storing them in a dry place.
+These include ensuring your essential oils are kept at an appropriate temperature throughout the supply chain and storing them in a dry place.

-- Speak to European buyers to find out if they have preferences as well as specific requirements concerning labelling and packaging.
-Consider meeting with them to help increase your chances of entering the European market.
+- Speak to European buyers and find out if they have preferences as well as specific requirements concerning labelling and packaging.

-- Inform your logistics provider that your essential oils need to be kept in a cool and dry place on their journey to the European market to preserve their quality.
+- Inform your logistics provider that your essential oils need to be kept in a cool and dry place on their way to the European market, as this will preserve their quality.

 - Consider recycling or re-using packaging materials, for example by using containers made of recyclable materials, such as metal.
 This is because environmental sustainability is becoming increasingly important to buyers.